GIVING Magazine

 Judy Frazier, We The Kids, Inc

-Rhett Wilson, The White House Historical Association
+Rhett Wilson, White House Historical Association

 Jennifer Green, Alpha Bravo Canine